-- Learn how to install and run AI and ML applications with vSphere Bitfusion, and run benchmarks to test the performance of your vSphere Bitfusion and TensorFlow deployment.
+Learn how to install and run AI and ML applications with vSphere Bitfusion, and run benchmarks to test the performance of your vSphere Bitfusion and TensorFlow deployment.
 To use TensorFlow, you also install NVIDIA CUDA and NVIDIA CUDA Deep Neural Network library (cuDNN).
 CUDA is a computing library developed by NVIDIA that enables general computing on GPUs. cuDNN is a GPU-accelerated library of primitives for use with deep neural networks.

 Download vSphere Bitfusion

 To begin your deployment, download the vSphere Bitfusion appliance and client software packages.

 Explore Our Videos